Win a placement with Enterprise Rent-A-Car as Management Undergraduate of the Year

 There are easy ways to get your head around the differences between leadership and management.
 Well-known leaders and managers from the business world today are one possibility.
 For example, on The Apprentice, Lord Alan Sugar might be considered the ‘leader’ in such a situation, but who are the managers and how do their roles differ?
 Does Lord Sugar handle day-to-day logistics?
 Do his ‘managers’ have free reign to voice opinion and push through ideas?
 Similarly, Steve Jobs was considered one of the great business leaders of his generation but few people would refer to him as a manager.

-In your answer, consider the sort of job that you would be applying for in future (perhaps at ERAC), and who would be in a position of leadership/management around you.
+In your answer, consider the sort of job that you would be applying for in future (perhaps at Enterprise), and who would be in a position of leadership/management around you.
 Identify each person’s responsibilities and what their goals would be and use that to illustrate your point.
-For example, if you were researching positions at ERAC, perhaps you would look at the company and its managers on LinkedIn or watch the staff video interviews on the ERAC website.
+For example, if you were researching positions at Enterprise, perhaps you would look at the company and its managers on LinkedIn or watch the staff video interviews on the Enterprise website.

 Describe a time when you have had to demonstrate your leadership skills.
 What was the situation and what success did you have?
 What challenges did you face?
 What did you learn about yourself as a leader?

-Think about incidences where you have displayed leadership in the past and remember you will need to back these up with specific details for each occasion.
-Your title may have been president, chairman or ruler absolute, but these can be superficial positions.
-Make sure you look for evidence of actions you took, people management skills and measurable results.
+Think about incidences where you have displayed leadership in the past and identify the time when you most effected change and achieved results.
+Look for evidence of actions you took, people management skills and measurable results.
+Your title may have been president, chairman or even ‘ruler absolute’, but these can be superficial positions if your leadership didn’t achieve something new.
 The titles sound nice, but the subcommittee leader for litter picking may have required a lot more practical logistical expertise, interpersonal communication skills and organisational skills.

 Don’t forget about your experience of teamwork; there is often crossover with leadership.
 Group projects as part of your university course are fine as examples, but you won’t stand out much from your peers.
 Perhaps you acted in a team as part of a university society, whether it was fundraising, handing out leaflets, signing up new members or taking care of basic admin.
 If there was ever a time when you pushed a new idea through a group, it’s possible that you could use this as an example of leadership.